3

 2

-These questions lead to the development of HORIZON - an ambient weather display...
+These questions led to the development of HORIZON - an ambient weather display

 Team: Adrian Heymann, Heinrich Zaunschirm, Lukas Moro

-Project: Sound Design course at Umeå Institute of Design (4 Weeks)
+Project: Sound Design at Umeå Institute of Design (4 Weeks)

 horizon